dannychen0830/dannychen0830.github.io/story.md

 >
 > "Was I entering the cafeteria or was I about to leave?"
 >
 > Dr.Cowan reminded him that he was leaving.
-Then, Dr.Wiener replied:
+Then, Dr. Wiener replied:
 >
 > "Oh!
 In that case, I must have eaten," and left the cafeteria.